smeyanoff/image-depth-estimation/README.md

 2. If you open the website on your localhost you should allow the access to camera.
 On AR.js we define specific 3D models for specific markers, so when the camera recognizes a marker, the web-app shows the 3D model on top of it.
 The marker for example model is shown below (for example you open web-app on PC, turn on the webcamera, download the marker on your phone and place the marker in front of webcamera):
 <img src="https://user-images.githubusercontent.com/27068383/201076772-b0a1b911-7b82-47eb-9933-7bea8d2dff8f.png" alt="hiro" width="200"/>

+The model that is shown as an example is located in visualisation/object directory (you can change it).

 3. You also can run the website on your other device with camera.
 To host this website with your PC and open it on other device you can install [ngrok](https://ngrok.com) and then run this command:
 `